signalfx/gdi-specification/README.md

 ## Terms

-- Collector: A single binary that can be deployed as an agent or gateway.
+- Data Collector: A way to collect telemetry data within an environment.
   Refers to `splunk-otel-collector` project.
 - GDI: Getting Data In
 - GDI Project: A project in the `signalfx` GitHub that starts with `splunk-otel-\*`
-- Instrumentation Library: The way to emit telemetry data from an application.
+- Instrumentation Library: A way to emit telemetry data from an application.
   Refers to `splunk-otel-<language>` projects.
 - Maintainer: Someone responsible for the specification or a project
 - Specification: A set of requirements for projects